 Also, if you’re parking up during a shift – even for something quick like a toilet break or stopping for petrol – don’t take any chances.
 Make sure you close your windows and sunroof if you have one.
 Take the keys out of the ignition, and check the central locking has definitely locked before walking away from the cab.

-If you’re parking in your driveway, installing a CCTV security system could be a good idea.
+If you’re parking in your driveway, installing a CCTV security system for your taxi could be a good idea.

 The first thing a passing vandal will do is look around to see if anyone is watching them before causing damage, whether it’s a person or a camera.
 This will not only put them off, but also deter car thieves and even burglars.